n49o7/brute/README.md

 ## Usage

-Define your templates using the standard HTML data- attributes to target a certain key in the data.
+Define your binds using the standard HTML data- attributes.

-- `data-bind` : the exact key or variable to use
+- `data-bind` : a key or variable to use
 - `data-iterate` : a key or variable that is or contains an Object `{}` or an Array `[]`
 - `data-template` : the template to use when iterating
 - `data-condition` : one or several tests to satisfy